stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/managed_account/managed_accounts/index.md

       description: >-
         A Snowflake object identifier.
 If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
         Identifiers enclosed in double quotes are also case-sensitive.
+(Required parameter for the managed_accounts resource.)
     - name: comment
       value: string
       description: Optional comment in which to store information related to the account.
     - name: admin_name
       value: string
+      description: >-
-      description: Name of the account administrator.
+        Name of the account administrator.
+(Required parameter for the managed_accounts resource.)
     - name: admin_password
       value: string
+      description: >-
-      description: Password for the account administrator.
+        Password for the account administrator.
+(Required parameter for the managed_accounts resource.)
     - name: account_type
       value: string
+      description: >-
-      description: 'Type of the account. (valid values: ''READER'')'
+        Type of the account. (valid values: 'READER') (Required parameter for the managed_accounts resource.)
       default: READER
 ```
 </TabItem>